SahakyanLab/kmeRtone/README.md

 devtools::install_github('SahakyanLab/kmeRtone', ref = 'master')
 ```

+Alternatively, download and install using the [latest release files from here.](https://github.com/SahakyanLab/kmertone/releases/)

 ## kmeRtone Operation

 kmeRtone contains many modules.
 The core module (SCORE) is calculating z-score of k-meric enrichment and depletion.
 Draw the flowchart.